uyitroa/draft-transfo-wiki/Transformer.md

 ![Illustration prompt -> DallE (transformer + diffusion model) -> answer](dalle.png)

 ## Overview
 I personally find it easier to figure out how to use something before understanding how it functions.
-That way when understanding how it works, I already know what to expect in the input, and the output.
+That way when understanding how it works, I already know what to expect in the input and the output.
 So for now, let's treat the transformer as a black box, and let's see how it works during the inference and training for the language translation task.

 ### Inference
 During inference, the transformer predicts one token at a time, taking into account the previously predicted tokens as input and generating the next token in the sequence.
 For natural language processing tasks such as machine translation, the transformer takes in the source sentence as input and uses the previously predicted words of the translated sentence as additional input to generate the next word following each previously predicted words in the translated sequence.